zz2641/Data-Challenge-Employee-Retention/README.md

 What are the main factors that drive employee churn? <br>
 Do they make sense?
 Explain your findings.<br>
 If you could add to this data set just one variable that could help explain employee churn, what would that be?

+# Conclusions

+1. Given how important is salary, i would definitely love to have as a variable the salary the employee who quit was offered in the next job.
+Otherwise, things like : promotion or raises received during the employee tenure would be interesting.

+2. The major findings are that employees quit at year anniversaries or at the beginning of the year.
+Both cases make sense.
+Even if you don't like your current job, you often stay for 1 year before quitting or you often get stocks after 1 year so it makes sense to wait.
+Besides, the beginning of the year is well known to be the best time to change job: companies are hiring more and you often want to stay until end of Dec to get the annual bonus

+3. Employees with low and high salaries are less likely to quit.
+Probably because employees with high salaries are satisfied with current status and those with low salaries are less marketable, so they would rather be more stable.